kaboomserver/proxy/README.md

-# proxy-setup
+# proxy
-Commands for setting up the public proxy
+Resources for setting up the reverse proxy server